-- Teaching method: Face-to-face classroom, with instrument parts & consumables to handle, case studies to solve & chromatograms to troubleshoot
+- Teaching method: Face-to-face OR online via live video, with case studies to solve & chromatograms to troubleshoot

 - RSC CPD approval: Approved for CPD

-The GC & GC-MS Clinic is often taken as a follow-on course from the Practical Essentials of GC & GC-MS, either during the same week or at a later stage, and together they form the Complete GC & GC-MS course.
+The GC & GC-MS Clinic is often taken as a follow-on course from the Practical Essentials of GC & GC-MS, either consecutively or at a later stage, and together they form the Complete GC & GC-MS course.

 What will you learn on this course?

 This course looks at how to choose the GC & GC-MS techniques for an application, set-up the instrument, how to develop & optimise methods and then finally how to maintain & troubleshoot the instrument, techniques and method.

 This advanced course also takes a brief look at advanced techniques to help solve those very tricky or complex applications including Selective Discrimination, Deconvolution, Mass Spectral Interpretation, Two-Dimensional GC (GC+GC & GCxGC) and Chemometrics.

 - You will learn strategies for GC & GC-MS method development.

 - You will learn about system optimisation and configuration for GC and GC-MS.